 Once your sitemap is created, it’s easy to dust off your hands and move onto the next project.
 However, unless you’re using an automatic updating service, you need to update your sitemap any time you add a new section to your website.

 Ideally, your sitemap should mirror the structure of the upper level pages on your website.
 Just remember to add a quick text link to your sitemap whenever you make a site addition and your sitemap will always be up to date.

 WebFX can help

-If you don’t have the time to create and update a sitemap manually, WebFX can help!
+If you don’t have the time to create and update a sitemap manually, or if you have HTML questions, WebFX can help!